P for Prepare: Laying the Financial and Mental Foundation for Real Estate

 Pillar 1: Fix Your Credit Score

-That's $202/month more.
-Every month.
-For thirty years.
-That's $72,720 in extra interest — money ripped straight out of your cash flow.
+That's $202/month more — $72,720 in extra interest over thirty years, ripped straight out of your cash flow.

-If you're planning to use an FHA loan — which lets you buy with just 3.5% down — you only need a 580 score.
-But a 580 score gets you a terrible interest rate.
+If you plan to use an FHA loan (3.5% down), you only need a 580 score to qualify — but a 580 score gets you a terrible rate.
 Aim for 740.
-The extra effort in the Prepare phase pays you back every single month for the life of the loan.

 Pillar 2: Build Your Emergency Fund

-If your monthly expenses are $3,500, you need $14,000 sitting in a savings account earning 4.5-5% APY before you start shopping for properties.
-That's not down payment money.
-That's your "sleep at night" fund.
+Calculate your monthly expenses.
+Multiply by four.
+That's your minimum.
+If your monthly expenses are $3,500, you need $14,000 in savings earning 4.5-5% APY before you start shopping.
+That's separate from your down payment — it's your "sleep at night" fund.

 Pillar 3: Learn the Language of Investing

-[DSCR](/glossary/dscr) — Debt Service Coverage Ratio.
-Your NOI divided by your total annual debt payments.
-A DSCR of 1.25 means the property generates 25% more income than it needs to cover the mortgage.
-Lenders want to see 1.2 or higher.
-Below 1.0 means the property can't cover its own debt — and that's a deal you walk away from.
+DSCR — Debt Service Coverage Ratio.
+NOI divided by annual debt payments.
+1.25 means the property generates 25% more income than it needs to cover the mortgage.
+Below 1.0, walk away.

 The Mindset Shift